- WinChannel's Digital Gambit to Revitalize Rural China

 A total of 38 case studies by 87 authors from 17 countries were submitted for the competition, which was held for the 12th consecutive year in cooperation with Emerald Group Publishing.
 Case writing teams represented Canada, China, Hungary, India, Iran, Kazakhstan, Madagascar, Malaysia, Russia, Saudi Arabia, Singapore, South Africa, Spain, Sweden, Ukraine, United Arab Emirates, and USA.
 All submitted case studies will be peer-reviewed for publication in Emerald’s Emerging Markets Case Studies Collection.

-Emerging Markets Case Studies (EMCS) is an online collection of peer-reviewed case studies focusing on authentic examples of organizational challenges within key global markets.
-Cases published in EMCS are written by case writers working in or closely with rising economies.
-EMCS was launched by Emerald in 2011 to respond to the increasing need from business educators and practitioners for quality-controlled teaching cases focusing on global rising economy markets.
+Emerald Emerging Markets Case Studies (EEMCS) is an online collection of peer-reviewed case studies focusing on authentic examples of organizational challenges within key global markets.
+Cases published in EEMCS are written by case writers working in or closely with rising economies.
+EEMCS was launched by Emerald in 2011 to respond to the increasing need from business educators and practitioners for quality-controlled teaching cases focusing on global rising economy markets.

 CEEMAN promotes management education that helps stakeholders address the challenges of their specific environments and encourages and promotes the development of high-quality teaching case material about dynamic and emerging economics with its Case Writing Competition.